RealOfficialKraken/RealOfficialKraken/README.md

   <li>
     <a href="https://github.com/RealOfficialKraken/Kraken-IMEI-Lookup">Kraken's IMEI Lookup</a> - An extension for Chrome that fetches the make/model of a device based on it's IMEI really quickly, by using an API to parse the JSON it returns.
   <li>
-    <a href="https://github.com/RealOfficialKraken/War">Jak II War Mod</a> - An OpenGOAL Mod aimed at bringing Battlefront elements into Jak II
+    <a href="https://github.com/RealOfficialKraken/roguelikejakii">Roguelike Jak II</a> - An OpenGOAL Mod aimed at bringing roguelike elements into Jak II
   </li>
 </ul>
 <hr>